Accepting and Declining Employment Offers

 At some point in the interview process you will begin receiving job offers, and likely some rejections as well.
 Employers typically provide responses to students within a couple weeks of their interviews, although some will act more quickly and others more slowly.
 If you haven’t heard within a couple of weeks, you should feel free to call or email and inquire about your status and the timing of decisions.

 Once you receive an offer, the amount of time you have to decide depends on whether the employer is a member of NALP.
 Employers who are not members of NALP have the right to require a response to an offer at any time.
 Upon receipt of an offer from a non-NALP employer, you should inquire as to when the employer expects a response.
 For NALP member employers (most larger law firms and some public interest organizations), NALP provides standards for the timing of offers and decisions as reflected in Part V of NALP’s General Standards for the Timing of Offers and Decisions.
-The full text of NALP’s Principles and Standards, including Part V, is available at www.nalp.org under “Principles and Standards” and in Appendix D of the Introduction to Career Development guide.
+The full text of NALP’s Principles and Standards, including Part V, is available at www.nalp.org under “Principles and Standards”.

 According to NALP guidelines, offers to 1Ls for summer employment should remain open for at least two weeks after the date of the offer letter.
 (NALP Principles and Standards Part V.D.3).